 $ binocs check ls

 Binocs is a paid service with credit-based billing.
-We welcome new users with a free credit pack (and you can always ask us for more free credits if you operate a carbon-neutral business).
-We use elastic billing and charge only based on the number of requests we make on your behalf.
+We welcome new users with free credit packs.
+We use elastic billing and charge based on the number of requests we make on your behalf (and the number of notification SMS we send on your behalf, if you choose the SMS notifications channel for some of your checks).
 There is no monthly fee, and we don't limit features based on how much you spend on Binocs.
-So even if you just want to check one site, all powers of Binocs are available to you, in your command line, at your fingertips 🙂 We hope you'll like using Binocs as much as we do.
+So even if you just want to check one site, all powers of Binocs are available to you, in your command line, at your fingertips 🙂

 Update: We just launched Binocs Terraform Provider!